cloudeninc/cloudns-cloudformation-sync/README.md

     <cloudns-username> - ClouDNS API sub-auth-user
     <cloudns-password-parameter-name> - SSM Parameter with the encrypted ClouDNS API password
     [ttl] - Optional TTL for generated records (defaults to 300)

+You can create your ClouDNS API credentials in the ClouDNS management console.